 So while I would prefer that you institute a moritorium on covering up work that today offends you, if after awhile you find that it is best for you and your constant production if you do cover up something, well please do so.

 Just as it seemed right to paint over the two faces at the top of the recto page.
-(What I really like about this page spread is that man with the COOL hair do.
-I have been fascinated by hair laterly and that's actually what I started to write about until I realized that I had something totally different to say.)sometimes a journal page is like that too.
+(What I really like about this page spread is that man with the COOL hairdo.
+I have been fascinated by hair lately and that's actually what I started to write about until I realized that I had something totally different to say.)
+Sometimes a journal page is like that too.
 So go for it.

 New journal keepers are most prone to make the mistake of tearing out or covering up "offending" pages.
 But even experience journal keepers might be quick to do this if they think they have to "present" a certain level of "quality" to the world.
 Forget that.
 Remember that the journal is first and foremost for you.
 I call it a "mistake" to tear out or cover up pages because I think that to a certain extent you have to retain these pages until you have a chance to learn something from them about your process that can be useful.